 - Even though wisdom is better than strength, those who are wise are despised if they are poor.
 What they say will not be appreciated for long.
 Eccl 9:16

 - Never make light of the king, even in your thoughts.
-And don’t make fun of the powerful, even in your bedroom.
-For a little bird might deliver your message and tell them what you said.
-Eccl 10:20 (Was he talking about twitter?)
+And a little bird might hear it and tell it to him.
+Eccl 10:20

 - It’s wonderful to be young!
 Enjoy every minute of it.
 Do everything you want to do; take it all in.
 But remember that you must give an account to God to everything you do.
 Eccl 11:9